+Note that using the macroscopic model requires a careful choice of $I_{RE,ref}$.
+As shown by Fig. \ref{fig:RE_confinement}(a), the direct evaluation $I_{RE,ref}=I_{ref}$ (orange and blue) can underestimate the $\tau_{RE}$ by several orders of magnitude compared to $\tau_{RE,\perp}$ after the global CFSF.
+From this perspective, it is worth checking that $\tau_{RE}$ adequately represents $\tau_{RE,\perp}$ before significant primary generation begins during the early current rampup.

-Recall that in this section we simplified the stray field and plasma area.
-However, their evolutions are unknown during plasma initiation without a proper model \cite{Kim2020NF}.
+Recall that in this section we intentionally prescribed the stray field and plasma area for the model comparison.
 We replace these simplifying assumptions with the DYON electromagnetic model for the KSTAR application.